Minnesota Senate approves bill legalizing gay marriage

 Opponents of the bill have questioned whether the rights of religious groups and individuals who believe marriage should be only between one man and one woman would be protected.
 They also questioned the speed with which the measure was being approved.

-"It recognizes our citizenship, it recognizes our dignity and love as a couple," Flatequal said.

-When asked if they were planning to get married, Flatequal said: "We haven't gotten to that point yet.
-Nobody has proposed today, but the day is still young."

-Voters in more than two dozen states have approved state constitutional provisions that define marriage as a union between a man and a woman.
+Over several years, voters in more than two dozen states approved state constitutional provisions that define marriage as a union between a man and a woman.
 But in the past year, gay rights advocates won a series of victories.

 In November, Maine, Maryland and Washington state became the first states to approve same-sex marriage at the ballot box.